 Providing an online infrastructure for communication and payments comes with great responsibility.
-Therefore, ensuring the availability, integrity and confidentiality of our platform is CM’s top priority.
+Therefore, ensuring the availability, integrity and confidentiality of our platform is CM.com's top priority.

-Jan Saan, CTO CM Groep:“Our goal is to be as flexible and fast as possible in terms of delivering services to our customers, while maintaining the highest standards in security and compliance.”
+Jan Saan, CTO CM.com Groep:“Our goal is to be as flexible and fast as possible in terms of delivering services to our customers, while maintaining the highest standards in security and compliance.”

 On May 25th 2018, the General Data Protection Regulation (GDPR) came into effect, replacing current privacy regulations.
-As off 25 May 2018 all companies handling personal data will need to adhere to the regulation and be able to demonstrate their compliance to the GDPR.
+As of 25 May 2018, all companies handling personal data will need to adhere to the regulation and be able to demonstrate their compliance to the GDPR.

 With the Protection of Personal Information Act (POPIA) compliance grace period ending on 30 June 2021, CM.com has been working with leading law firm Webber Wentzel to understand what is required to achieve POPIA compliance.

 As our platform stores and integrates customer data, it is critical that CM.com, and other companies like it, comply with the act when it comes to processing and protecting personal information.

 CM.com has partnered with Webber Wentzel, who has provided guidance on the best practices and procedures necessary for alignment with the requirements of POPIA.
 James Bayhack, Director for Sub-Saharan Africa at CM.com, explained what this means for customers, “With the work that the teams have put in to ensure compliance, CM.com customers can have peace of mind that important information is managed correctly, and that the platform’s features and functionality will help them stay on the right side of the law.”

 With staff on-site 24/7, our analysts are continuously monitoring security, performance and connections to suppliers and customers from our Network Operations Center (NOC).
 This team is equipped to handle any incident effectively and efficiently.